Autodesk-Forge/forge-digital-catalog/docs/arvr.md

 ![ARVR Toolkit](/_media/arvr_toolkit.png)

+You can fine tune the translation output by using any combination of the following commands:

+* `Binary Output` to output glb file instead of gltf
+* `Deduplication` to try and remove duplicate geometries
+* `Draco Compression` to compress meshes using Draco library

 To generate glTF files, simply publish a CAD model to the catalog and once the translation completes, the admin user can download the glTF output via a right-click on the catalog item displayed in the publisher console.

 ![download glTF](/_media/download_gltf.png)